saslani/saslani.github.io/_posts/2018-12-08-history-of-organizations.md

 categories: Management Skills
 ---

-As I mentioned in my [Leadership vs Management article](http://localhost:4000/management/skills/2018/10/20/leadership-vs-management.html), I am exploring leadership and management styles.
-I want to know what makes for inspiring, effective leadership.
-On the other hand, I want to know why some managers are so hard to work with, even though they might be the best buddies to grab a drink with!
+As I mentioned in my [Leadership vs Management article](./management/skills/2018/10/20/leadership-vs-management.html), I am exploring leadership and management styles.
+I want to know what makes for inspiring and effective leadership.
+On the other hand, I want to know why some managers are so hard to work with, even though they might be great to go out with for a drink!

 This is part 2 of the essay and focuses on why we need organizations after all.
 In this article we'll take a look at:

 - What made our species survive
 - What made us develop groups, tribes, and organizations
 - How organizations evolved
-- Where we are now in terms of organization evolution
+- Where we are now in terms of organizational evolution

-Warning: This article is not for those who believe in Young Earth creationism; dinosaur bones are real!

 <section>
   <title>History of Organization</title>